MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/guarded-fabric-shielded-vm/guarded-fabric-tpm-trusted-attestation-capturing-hardware.md

 Windows Server 2019 introduces a new method for attestation, called *v2 attestation*, where a TPM certificate must be present in order to add the EKPub to HGS.
 The v1 attestation method used in Windows Server 2016 allowed you to override this safety check by specifying the `-Force` flag when you run `Add-HgsAttestationTpmHost` or other TPM attestation cmdlets to capture the artifacts.
 Beginning with Windows Server 2019, v2 attestation is used by default and you need to specify the `-PolicyVersion v1` flag when you run `Add-HgsAttestationTpmHost` if you need to register a TPM without a certificate.
 The `-Force` flag does not work with v2 attestation.

 A host can only attest if all artifacts (EKPub + TPM baseline + CI Policy) use the same version of attestation.
 V2 attestation is tried first, and if that fails, v1 attestation is used.
 This means if you need to register a TPM identifier by using v1 attestation, you need to also specify the `-PolicyVersion v1` flag to use v1 attestation when you capture the TPM baseline and create the CI policy.
-If the TPM baseline and CI policy were created by using v2 attestation and then later you need to add a guarded host without a TPM certificate, you need to re-create each artifact.
+If the TPM baseline and CI policy were created by using v2 attestation and then later you need to add a guarded host without a TPM certificate, you need to re-create each artifact with the `-PolicyVersion v1` flag.

 ## Capture the TPM identifier (platform identifier or EKpub) for each host